-It’s very common for businesses to get services and products they need from outside vendors or suppliers.
-These third-party entities can include your business affiliates, distributors, service providers, manufacturers, marketers and resellers.
+It’s very common for businesses to get services and products they need from outside vendors, suppliers, contractors, consultants and other service providers.
+These third-party entities are integrated into your business operations, IT environment and infrastructure, playing an essential role in your company’s overall ecosystem.

 Common Types of Third-Party Risks